Pulsar timing array: Observations

 In 2020, the NANOGrav collaboration presented the 12.5-year data release, which included strong evidence for a power-law stochastic process with common strain amplitude and spectral index across all pulsars, but statistically inconclusive data for the critical Hellings-Downs quadrupolar spatial correlation.

 In June 2023, NANOGrav, EPTA, PPTA, and InPTA announced that they found evidence for a gravitational wave background.
-NANOGrav's 15-year data on 68 pulsars provided a first measurement of the distinctive Hellings-Downs curve, a tell-tale quadrupolar signature of gravitational waves.
+NANOGrav's 15-year data on 68 pulsars provided a measurement of the distinctive Hellings-Downs curve, a tell-tale quadrupolar signature of gravitational waves.

-Similar results were published by European Pulsar Timing Array, who claimed a $3\sigma$-significance, the standard for evidence.
+Simultaneously, similar results were published by European Pulsar Timing Array, who claimed a $3\sigma$-significance, the standard for evidence.
 They expect that a $5\sigma$-significance, the standard for detection, would be achieved around 2025 by combining the measurements of several collaborations.

 Also in June 2023, the Chinese Pulsar Timing Array (CPTA) reported similar findings with a $4.6\sigma$-significance; they monitored 57 millisecond pulsars over just 41 months, taking advantage of the high sensitivity of FAST, the world's largest radio telescope.
 Four independent collaborations reporting similar results provided cross validation of the evidence for GWB using different telescopes, different arrays of pulsars, and different analysis methods.
 The sources of the gravitational-wave background can not be identified without further observations and analyses, although binaries of supermassive black holes are leading candidates.